Who is Ketanji Brown Jackson, the 1st Black Justice of the US Supreme Court | World

 - Amy Coney Barrett, in the Conservative Wing

-Judge Ketanji Brown Jackson takes the oath during a Senate session on March 21, 2022 — Photo: Jacquelyn Martin/AP/File
+Judge Ketanji Brown Jackson is sworn in during the Senate session on March 21, 2022 — Photo: Jacquelyn Martin/AP/File

 It is unheard of for four women to occupy, at the same time, space in the court that has nine lifetime seats.